N0K0/Hacky-blog/content/posts/guides/LimeSDR/lime_sdr_fedora.md

 ![grgsm_livemon in action](/LimeSDR/grgsm_livemon_gui.png)

-What is happening in the background while grgsm_livemon is running is that its parting the datastream from the gsm network, and slicing it up in UDP packets which it sends out on the localhost port 4729.
+What is happening in the background while grgsm_livemon is running is that its parsing the data stream from the gsm network, and slicing it up in UDP packets which it sends out on the localhost port 4729.
 This is the default ports, it can be quite easily changed to whatever is needed.
 For example when an master-agent setup has been created.